 Joachim earned his Master in Political Sciences with a dissertation on Local Government and the Mobility challenge (ULB, Brussels, 1993), and been helping to tackle the challenge in a variety of positions, ranging from bicycle advocacy (Pro Vélo Brussels), public transport operations (tpg Geneva, STIB-MIVB Brussels), through regional Government (Région wallonne), international work in EU projects and with UITP, to advisory roles with UN-Habitat (Kosovo), and, most recently, with RTA Dubai (UAE) and Asyad (Oman).

-Pichai Uamturapojn, a co-founder of Social Innovation Hub in Mekong Region, is an active practitioner for social entrepreneurship and sustainable urban mobility.
-He was selected as a Mekong Fellow under the Water, Environment and Resilience.
-He worked as a Programme Director with Thailand Environment Institute and Thailand Business Council for Sustainable Development.
-In SMMR, he is a national expert based in Nong Khai Province, collaborating with local stakeholders to strengthen the sustainable design of urban mobility in the cross-border Nong Khai – Vientiane Metropolitan Region.
-After his PhD in Interdisciplinary Engineering and Planning from University of the Ryukyus, he worked as a Postdoctoral Fellow with the International Project Policy in Tokyo, and a Fellow at the East-West Center in Hawaii.
+Dr. Pichai is a national expert for Thailand.
+He works with local stakeholders to strengthen the sustainable mobility design in the cross-border Nong Khai – Vientiane Metropolitan Region.
+Pichai is also a co-founder of the Social Innovation Hub in the Mekong Region.
+He previously worked as a Programme Director for the Thailand Environment Institute and Thailand Business Council for Sustainable Development.
+After his PhD in Interdisciplinary Engineering and Planning from the University of the Ryukyus, he worked as a Postdoctoral Fellow in Tokyo, and as a Fellow at the East-West Center in Hawaii.

 PhD in Environmental Engineering and Management, Asian Institute of Technology, 2019; Master of Environmental Engineering and Management, Asian Institute of Technology, 2007

-As the office manager, Sodaline has been working in international organisations and private sector.
-Before joining SMMR, she worked at KCEC Cambodia Co,.Ltd based in Phnom Penh (2017-2018).
-Providing support and facilitate general corporate administrative affairs, office management, logistics, and inventory, for ADD International Cambodia in accordance with ADD International Cambodia’s policies, procedures and guidelines in order to maintain the accountability of the ADD International Cambodia office (2015-2017).
+Prior to joining SMMR, Sodaline worked at KCEC Cambodia Co. in Phnom Penh (2017-2018).
+In her role she provided support and facilitated corporate administrative affairs, office management, logistics, and inventory.
+She also worked for ADD International Cambodia in accordance with ADD International Cambodia’s policies, procedures and guidelines in order to maintain the accountability of the ADD International Cambodia office (2015-2017).
 Administrative professional with a bachelor’s degree focused in Bachelor of Business Administration from IIC, University of Technology (2006-2010).